menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Center Ridge is generally considered to be a blue-collar town.
-50.98% of the Center Ridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Center Ridge is a blue-collar town, with 50.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Center Ridge is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Center Ridge who work in office and administrative support (22.55%), community and social services (14.71%), and personal care services (4.90%).

 Setting & Lifestyle